abougouffa/minemacs/docs/DOCS.md

 Return the deserialized object, or nil if the SYM.el file dont exist.

-#### `(+scratch-buffer &optional DONT-RESTORE-P MODE DIRECTORY PROJ-NAME)`

-Return a scratchpad buffer in major MODE.
-When DONT-RESTORE-P, do not load the previously saved persistent buffer.
-Load persistent buffer dedicated to PROJ-NAME when provided.
-When provided, set the `default-directory` to DIRECTORY.

-#### `(+scratch-persist-buffer-h &rest ARGS)`

-Save the current buffer to `+scratch-dir`.

-#### `(+scratch-persist-all-scratch-buffers-h &rest ARGS)`

-Save all scratch buffers to `+scratch-dir`.

-#### `(+scratch-persist-buffers-after-switch-h &rest ARGS)`

-Kill scratch buffers when they are no longer visible, saving them to disk.

-#### `(+scratch-open-buffer &optional ARG PROJECT-P SAME-WINDOW-P)`

-Pop up a persistent scratch buffer.
-If passed the prefix ARG, do not restore the last scratch buffer.
-If PROJECT-P is non-nil, open a persistent scratch buffer associated with the current project.
-When SAME-WINDOW-P is non-nil, open in the current window.

-#### `(+switch-to-scratch-buffer &optional ARG PROJECT-P)`

-Like `+scratch-open-buffer`, but switch to it in the current window.
-If passed the prefix ARG, do not restore the last scratch buffer.
-If PROJECT-P, open the persistent buffer dedicated to the current project.

-#### `(+scratch-open-project-scratch-buffer &optional ARG SAME-WINDOW-P)`

-Opens the (persistent) project scratch buffer in a popup.
-If passed the prefix ARG, do not restore the last scratch buffer.
-When SAME-WINDOW-P is non-nil, open in the same window.

-#### `(+scratch-switch-to-project-scratch-buffer &optional ARG)`

-Like `+scratch-open-project-scratch-buffer`, but switch in the current window.
-If passed the prefix ARG, do not restore the last scratch buffer.

-#### `(+scratch-revert-scratch-buffer)`

-Revert scratch buffer to last persistent state.

-#### `(+scratch-delete-persistent-scratch-file &optional ARG)`

-Deletes a scratch buffer file in `+scratch-dir`.
-If prefix ARG, delete all persistent scratches.

-#### `(+scratch-replace-with-persistent-scratch &optional ARG PROJECT-P)`

-Replace the *scratch* buffer with a persistent one.
-ARG and PROJECT-P are passed to `+scratch-open-buffer`.

 #### `(+font-installed-p FONT-FAMILY)`

 Check if FONT-FAMILY is installed on the system.